Jonny Wilkinson: Attitudes and philosophy

 Wilkinson followed Buddhist principles and teachings to help control his perfectionist tendencies, according to an interview he gave with The Times newspaper in 2009.

 Wilkinson seeks to live consciously rather than reactively, and to embrace all the positive aspects of humanity such as acceptance, compassion and a true connection with others.

-Diet

-Wilkinson is widely known as a teetotaller, but broke that habit after England lost to South Africa in the 2007 Rugby World Cup Final.
+He is widely known as a teetotaller, but broke that habit after England lost to South Africa in the 2007 Rugby World Cup Final.
 Wilkinson seeks to eat natural foods, avoiding toxins.

+Hobbies and interests

+Wilkinson enjoys playing music, describing it as "very therapeutic".
+He and his brother Mark set up a studio in their home where Jonny would play the piano and Mark on drums.

+He is an American football fan.
+In 2003, he contemplated playing in the National Football League; the San Diego Chargers also sent a scout to the 2003 World Cup final.
+The Wilkinsons have attended NFL International Series games at Wembley Stadium, and in 2009 was joined by Black in visiting the Denver Broncos' facility to research how NFL players trained.
+Wilkinson also pondered switching to football after his rugby career, but felt he would be "too tired to do anything" in retirement.

 Awards

 In December 2005, Wilkinson was awarded an honorary doctorate in Civil Law by Northumbria University.

 He was the 2003 BBC Sports Personality of the Year, the 2003 International Rugby Board (IRB) International Player of the Year and the 2013 (ERC) European Player of the Year.

 In 2025, he was an inaugural inductee of the Stadium Australia Hall of Fame.